fbellom/uprrp-knowledge-xfer/docs/overview/getting_started_with_git.md

 The git workflow will use a common set of commands very often, so this is a summary:

 - `git init` : Create a Git Version Control Repo
+- `git status`: Check the changes in the folder
 - `git add`: Staging a File
 - `git commit`: Make your changes (semi)permanent.
 - `git pull/git fetch`: receive updates